Unifying topological, geometric, and complex classifications of black hole thermodynamics: Classification results for several black holes

 and the temperature

-As shown in Fig.~\ref{3}, when $\ell$ is sufficiently small, the term $\frac{3r_h}{\ell^2}$ dominates, so the temperature is a monotonically increasing function, and the Schwarzschild-AdS black hole belongs to the $B^+$ class.
+As shown in Fig.~\ref{3}, when $\ell$ is sufficiently small, the term $\frac{3r_h}{\ell^2}$ dominates, so the temperature is a monotonically increasing function, and the Schwarzschild--AdS black hole belongs to the $B^+$ class.
 It is worth noting that, because $1/r_h$ does not vanish, $T(r_h)$ is not strictly increasing over its entire domain.
-Moreover, the temperature function can also exhibit a single minimum, in which case the Schwarzschild-AdS black hole falls into the $A1^-$ class.
+Moreover, the temperature function can also exhibit a single minimum, in which case the Schwarzschild--AdS black hole falls into the $A1^-$ class.